 If you're already using Notes-specific passwords, you can switch to the new device passcode option.
 Select "Use Device Passcode," then enter your current Notes password.
 You might be prompted to use Face ID or Touch ID instead if enabled.
 Next, hit "OK" and type in your device's passcode.

-If it's your iCloud account, you may see a warning that some of your devices won't be able to see locked notes if they're not running at least iOS 16, iPadOS 16, or macOS 13.
+If it's your iCloud account, you may see a warning that some of your devices won't be able to see locked notes if they're not all currently running at least iOS 16, iPadOS 16, or macOS 13.
 Hit "Continue" if that's OK with you.

 Tap "OK" when it says you've updated to your device passcode.
 To add more convenience to note-unlocking, toggle on the "Use Face ID" or "Use Touch ID" switch if not on already, then enter your device passcode again to confirm.
+This is ideal when you share a device in your home with family members but are the only one with biometrics listed.

 Option 2: Using Passcode Protection for the First Time